wpswings/points-and-rewards-for-woocommerce/readme.txt

 9. **Membership Setting** - Add membership level and provide a discount on membership
 10. **Upgrade User Level** - Customers can upgrade their membership and get the benefits.
 11. **Assign Product Points** - Customers can purchase and get the assigned points.
-12. **Order Total Point** - Can provide points to the customer on the basis of their order total
+12. **Order Total Point** - Can provide points to the customer based on their order total
 13. **Gamification Settings** - Allows customers to spin the wheel, and earn rewards
 14. **User Level & Badges** - Badges that represent different levels of achievement